KDE/documentation-develop-kde-org/content/hig/introduction/architecture.md

 {{< alert title="Note" color="info" >}}
 Only *Breeze* is
-covered by the HIG, other 3rd-party themes are not covered.
+covered by the HIG; other 3rd-party themes are not covered.
 {{< /alert >}}

 ![Overview of breeze controls](/hig/breeze.jpeg)